squarebitsdevteam/testaar/README.md

             maven { url 'https://jitpack.io' }

         }

-    }
+Add the below dependency in your app build.gradle file:

 	dependencies {

-        implementation ('com.github.DevnagriAI:dota-sdk-android:1.0.2@aar') {
-              transitive(true)
-        }

 	    ...

+	    implementation ('com.github.DevnagriAI:dota-sdk-android:1.0.2@aar') { transitive(true) }

 	}

 # Compatibility
- Please use Kotlin version 1.6.10 or above and Gradle JDK version 11.
+ Please use Kotlin version 1.4.30 or above and Gradle JDK version 11.
 The SDK support only kotlin language.
-Target should be 31 to use this SDK.
+Target/Compile SDK should be 31.

 # Configuration

 Initialise the SDK in your application class and add the API_KEY from DevNagri.

-    class MainApplication : Application {
+    class MainApplication : Application() {

       override fun onCreate() {
+          super.onCreate()

           val strings = R.string::class.java.fields.map { it.name }
           val arrays = R.array::class.java.fields.map { it.name }
           val plurals = R.plurals::class.java.fields.map { it.name }

+	  // passing arrays and plurals in init are optional here, pass only if you have defined those in strings.xml

-	  // sending array and plurals are optional here DevNagriTranslationSdk.init(applicationContext, "API_KEY" , strings, arrays, plurals)
+          DevNagriTranslationSdk.init(applicationContext, "API_KEY" , strings, arrays, plurals)
       }
     }